langsci/bookPage/README.md

 About
 -----
-This plugin replaces the template for the home page in OMP (frontend/pages/index.tpl).
-In index.tpl, it adds a slider that is populated with data from table 'langsci_slider_content'.
-The table can be created and managed with the Plugin "Slider Content Plugin".
-This is the Language Science Press Version whicht includes items and locales specific to Language Science Press.
+This plugin changes changes the book page and the catalog view.
+The plugin contains langsci specific changes and content.

+ * The series postion of the book at the catalog view is being hidden.
+ * The cover at the book page is replaced by a bigger one.
+ * The book page is added with a statistic image uploaded to public/stats.
+ * The vg wort pixel is included to the download buttons (pixel may be added with the vg wort plugin).
+ * Display chapters with download option.
+ * Link to gitHub repo at book page.
+ * Display reviews from the catalogEntryTab (can be added at the links tab).

 License
 -------
 Copyright (c) 2016 Language Science Press